 Calling all friends and family of new (and soon-to-be) mamas!
 Whether you’re a mama yourself or not, we all know that having a newborn is nothing short of hectic.
 And, we all want to help.

 Did you make the diaper cake for the baby shower?
 Made a photo book for her to use?
 Gave them every item of tiny clothing they could possibly need?
 Purged their registry to fill up their diaper bag?
 Speaking as a mama of two, thank God for you.
 But, what are the best gifts for new moms?
 What if I told you that none of the best gifts are on a registry — or even able to wrap in a pretty bow?

-Thanks to the selfless, knowledgeable Safe in the Seat community, here are the Top 8 new mama needs — created by mamas, for friends and family of new mamas looking for the best way to support.
+Thanks to the selfless, knowledgeable Safe in the Seat community, here are the Top 8 needs and wants of new moms — created by mamas, for friends and family of new mamas looking for the best way to support.

 Arm her with experts